Part 1: Envato Market Contributor Royalties

 Part 3: Envato Market Contributor Earnings Experience

 My mixture of stock photos, vectors, sound effects and videos worked well on Envato Market since 2011.
+I was in the top 200 photo contributors (now somewhere around the 300 mark I believe).
 But then two big changes came along.

 - In 2017 they made a huge change and deleted around 80% of their entire stock photo catalogue.
 This of course meant a lot of contributors with nothing left in their portfolios.
 Mine shrunk to a little over 350 photos instead of around 5,000.
-This change irritated not only contributors, but buyers as well.
+Additionally, they removed size variations and left only one size.
+This meant those who were used to paying $1 for a tiny web image now were faced with perhaps a $5 fee for the same image.
+These changes irritated not only contributors, but buyers as well.
 Many left, and I doubt will ever return.

 2019 has seen my earnings on Envato Market drop to around 50% of 2018.